 Valuation of trade receivables

-As the Group acts as a specialist contractor for a main contractor on projects, the valuation of trade receivables involves significant judgment by management as recoverability may be subject to overall progress of the project.
+The valuation of trade receivables involves significant judgement by management as recoverability may be subject to overall progress of the projects.
 Management evaluates the recoverability of trade receivables taking into consideration payment trends, ageing, and status of the project.
-The determination of allowance for doubtful debts involves significant judgment.